-Please be aware that any repairs you make on your credit report are unlikely to have an immediate effect.
-Having said that, credit repair is a legitimate process of removing black marks from your credit file.
-It applies for black marks that may not belong on your credit history (i.e. errors), as well as listings that have outstayed their rightful duration.
+Credit repair is the process of removing black marks from your credit file.
+It applies to black marks that may not belong on your credit history (i.e. errors), as well as listings that have outstayed their rightful duration.

 - Time factor.
-When studying your negative listings, also take note of when they will “expire”.
-Most credit black marks disappear from your credit file after five to seven years, so in some cases it may be worth waiting it out.
-If a payment default was listed on your file more than four years ago, there is a good chance it is due to disappear soon.
+When looking at your negative listings, also take note of when they will come off your report.
+Most black marks disappear from your credit report after five years, so in some cases it may be worth waiting it out.
+If a payment default was listed on your report more than three years ago, it may disappear soon.
 If you can hold off your loan application for a few more months, you can do away with the whole credit repair hassle.

 You can call a credit repair company for a consultation at any time, but remember that credit repair can only remove incorrect or illegitimate listings.
 There’s no guarantee that credit repair will work for you, and you may ultimately still have to wait for some black marks to naturally expire.
 But now that you understand how credit history and credit repairs work, you can make an informed decision about these options based on your individual circumstances and goals.